Craig-Petstore/jpetstore-kubernetes/README.md

 This demo modernizes an existing Java web application (JPetStore) by:

-1. building Docker containers from the legacy stack.
+1. Building Docker containers from the legacy stack.
-2. moving the app to Azure Kubernetes Service.
+2. Moving the app to Azure Kubernetes Service.

 ![](readme_images/dbaas.png)